CpuID/dockerd-ci-proxy/README.md

 ## Labels

 By putting a UNIX socket proxy between the volume mapping, we can add extra Docker labels to all newly created images or containers, allowing for reaping/GC by existing methods (eg. `docker container prune --filter 'labelname=xyz'`, or alternate approaches for running containers).
-There is currently no native capability to force adding labels for all operations by a single Docker client.
+There is currently no native capability to force adding labels for all operations by a single Docker API client.

 The same rule goes for: